mjacar/pytorch-trpo/README.md

 # pytorch-trpo

-This repo contains a PyTorch implementation of a TRPO agent (http://arxiv.org/abs/1502.05477) for an environment with a discrete action space.
+This repo contains a PyTorch implementation of a [TRPO](http://arxiv.org/abs/1502.05477) agent for an environment with a discrete action space.

-See example.py for an example usage.
+See the examples directory for example usages.